dujanhung/evtsbx-api-doc/enum/block_type.md

 >in multiplayer, when edit mode is disabled, player <i>can't</i> use this item.

 >[!CAUTION]
->don't spam too many "potato" projectiles. otherwise, connection points would stop working.
+>don't spam too many "potato" projectiles at a same time. otherwise, connection points would stop working.

 ___